 • Sub-headings and general headings should be presented in upper case letters (capitalize the initials of all substantives).

-• Use either British English or American English spelling throughout your manuscript, but not both.
+• Use only one spelling style (British English or American English), not both.

 • Do not use page breaks in your manuscript.